wdputro/stage-controller-GUI/README.md

 Now, `save` it and `run (F5)`.
 Check whether everything connects and whether the stages move accordingly.
 If you are using stages not from _Physik Instrumente_, chances are you need to modify the code for each button since the MATLAB class are, of course, inherently different.

-But still, it's faster than to build your own GUI right? :)
+---
+If everything works well, then on the `App Designer`'s file ribbon, click 'Package App' and follow the instructions.

 ### MATLAB 2016b and earlier
-I'll finish writing this at Feb 3, 2018.
-But essentially, quite the same with the steps above.
+Essentially, quite the same with the steps above.
 But since I built it using MATLAB GUIDE, you have two separate files (*.fig, and *.m).
-`Design view` is equivalent to *.fig file, and `Code View` is equivalent to *.m file
+In short, `Design view` is equivalent to *.fig file, and `Code View` is equivalent to *.m file

+Open the GUIDE by right clicking the *.fig file and choose `Open in GUIDE` from the file dialog.

+#### Changing Stage controllers
+1. Right click the button besides `Connect Stage & AFG` label, head to `View Callbacks` and choose `Callback`.
+It would then take you to the code.
+(If you encounter a warning that says _The current value of Callback has been manually modified..., ignore it.)
+2. replace everything under `function stageAFG_Callback(hObject, eventdata, handles)` with your MATLAB code for connecting to your Stages.
+3. Note that the initial variable to access the stages are `C663_X, C663_Y, C663_Z` and are defined under the function `stageConnectG( handles )`.
+So if you change it with your code, make sure to replace the variables accordingly.

+Now, `save` it and `run (F5)`.
+Check whether everything connects and whether the stages move accordingly.
+If you are using stages not from _Physik Instrumente_, chances are you need to modify the code for each button since the MATLAB class are, of course, inherently different.

+---
+If everything works well, then close the `GUIDE` window, and on the main MATLAB window, select Apps file ribbon and click 'Package App' and then follow the instructions.

 ## Developing
 Be wild.
 Add other hardwares.
-Create another page for your own research or need (eg, 3D scan etc)
+Create another page for your own research or need (eg, 3D raster-scan etc)

 ## Contributing
 If you find a bug or want to request a new feature, feel free to open an issue.

 ## Licensing